-IRS Letter 5071C – Potential Identity Theft During Original Processing with Online Option
+IRS Letter 5071C – Potential Identity Theft During Original Processing

 The IRS is requesting additional information to validate your identity before they will continue to process your tax return.